-By Dr Annick Moon, 11th edition published March 2019
+By Dr Annick Moon, 13th edition published March 2021 [Download your copy]

 This guide focuses on medical writing careers in medical communications, in particular in MedComms agencies.
 The MedComms industry provides consultancy services to pharmaceutical companies, and the role of the medical writer is to use science and language to deliver these services successfully, while working to the highest ethical standards and adhering to industry regulations and guidelines.

 The aim of this guide is to give you the information you need to decide if you are suited to the role of medical writer, and to provide the insider knowledge you need to excel at interview.